eubr-bigsea/Compss-Python/functions/ml/classification/Knn/README.md

 - :param settings:    A dictionary that contains:
  	- K:     	 		 Number of K nearest neighborhood to take in count.
  	- features: 		 Column name of the features in the test data;
- 	- predlabel:    	 Alias to the new column with the labels predicted;
+ 	- predCol:    	 Alias to the new column with the labels predicted;
 - :param numFrag:     A number of fragments;
 - :return:            The prediction (in the same input format).